 - File the handle smooth: Use your round and flat files to neaten the ends and the base and top of your handle slit.
 The round file will round the ends, and the flat file will make a straight edge on the top and bottom.

 - Sand the handle edges: Roll up a tiny piece of sandpaper, or roll it around a toothpick or wire, and use the sandpaper to smooth the ends of the handle opening.
 Take care to keep the slot straight across between the rounded ends.

 04 of 10

-Make Three Rabbets one for each side and one for the box base.
-When you get used to making these joints you can make rabbits on all four sides of the base, or the sides instead of on the ends of the box, but for now, it is easier to practise on shorter sides, which is why we are making the rabbet joints on the smallest side of the box.
+- Make three rabbets: Make one for each side and one for the box base.
+When you get used to making these joints you can make rabbets on all four sides of the base, or the sides instead of on the ends of the box, but for now, it is easier to practice on shorter sides, which is why we are making the rabbet joints on the smallest side of the box.
 Rabbet joints hide the butt edge of the wood you glue to them, making a neater, slightly stronger finish than a butt joint.

 05 of 10

-Mark the Drill Holes To make heart cutouts for miniatures start by choosing a drill bit for the heart lobes at the top.
-Use a pen or a embossing tool to mark the starting hole for your drill and drill a single hole through the side of your box.
+- Mark the drill holes: To make heart cutouts for miniatures start by choosing a drill bit for the heart lobes at the top.
+Use a pen or an embossing tool to mark the starting hole for your drill and drill a single hole through the side of your box.
 When you have the first hole drilled, drill the second hole far enough away to one side of the first hole so that you leave the point of the heart at the top intact when you drill.
-You could use this... technique to make shamrocks from three hearts that join together.
+You could use this technique to make shamrocks from three hearts that join together.

 06 of 10